FAQ — Alta Vista: Recreation Centers - TD amenities - Activity Suggestions

 • Tahoe Donner Cross Country Best nordic center in the US and probably the planet, in our opinion; 2 miles from Alta Vista, take back side of Skislope Way.

-• Squaw (~30 min drive) and Alpine (~40 min drive).
+• Palisades (~30 min drive) and Alpine (~40 min drive).
 Two mountains w/ same owner & passes.
-Squaw Valley is the best hard core skier mountain in North America.
+Palisades is the best hard core skier mountain in North America.
 Whistler/Blackcomb, Snowbird and perhaps Jackson Hole are right up there as well.
 Signature runs for experts: West Face (now renamed Johnny Moselly’s run), Chute-75, Nose to Fingers, and Red Dog Ridge.
 Alpine Meadows is smaller, a bit more family friendly and caters to those who like to hike to the good stuff a few days after it snows.
 The base is a bit higher, so tends to have slightly better snow.
 The Summit chair offers everything from advanced intermediate groomers through expert chutes and bumps.
 It’s one of the few places where the whole family can ride the chair together all day long and keep everyone happy.
 Must do runs for experts: Summit Face, Waterfall, Peter’s Peril, Scott Chute, and finish the day with Promised Land.
+Palisades and Alpine meadows are under the same ownership, and tickets are valid for both resorts.
+There is now a lift connection between both resorts.

 • Sugarbowl (~25 min drive).
 First chairlift (Disney Chair) and ski lodge in the Sierras.
 This is where the movie stars came back in the 30’s and 40’s.
 Great restaurant and bar in the old lodge--reserve ahead.
 Great snow due to high base elevation.
 Something for everyone, but a bit small so good to mix it up with other places.
 Must do for experts: Silverbelt under the Mt.
 Lincoln chair and Disney Nose.